What Is a HEPA Filter — and Does Filter Grade Actually Matter?

 When shopping for an air purifier in India, the word "HEPA" appears on nearly every product listing.
 Budget purifiers under ₹5,000 claim "HEPA-type" filters.
 Mid-range models advertise "True HEPA."
 Premium devices specify H13 grade filtration.
 Without a framework for what these terms actually mean, buyers have no way to separate genuine filtration from marketing language — and in India, where indoor PM2.5 levels regularly exceed ten times the WHO guideline, the difference between a real HEPA filter and a basic mesh filter is not cosmetic.

 HEPA is a performance standard, not a brand name.
 The standard has multiple grades, each capturing different percentages of particles at different sizes.
 A filter labelled "HEPA-type" in a budget purifier may capture 70–80% of PM2.5.
-A genuine H13 True HEPA filter captures 99.95% of particles at the most penetrating particle size.
+A genuine H11 HEPA-class filter captures 99.95% of particles at the most penetrating particle size.
 The difference determines whether the device is actually cleaning the air you breathe or simply moving it around.

 This article explains the HEPA standard from the ground up: what each filter grade means, what HEPA can and cannot capture, why filter grade is only one part of the buying decision, and what Indian households specifically need to look for.
 If you are also trying to understand why indoor air quality in Indian cities is often significantly worse than most residents expect, the case for genuine HEPA filtration becomes even clearer.